Top Environmental Fate Ecotoxicology Human Health Translations

 Substance source

-Occurs widely in soils, especially in the rhizosphere of germinating seeds, strain selected due to its fungicidal activity
+Occurs widely in soils, especially in the rhizosphere of germinating seeds.
+This strain was selected due to its fungicidal activity

 Substance production